fernandofreamunde/Anper/README.md

 But since we are pass the hooks the name kinda fits... hence my naming choice.

-Initially I was aiming to create all the routes for all the methods if no access rule was set.
-But eventually thought it would be better to have more control over it, and it made things simpler for me too.
+~~Initially I was aiming to create all the routes for all the methods if no access rule was set.
+But eventually thought it would be better to have more control over it, and it made things simpler for me too.~~

+Never mind I was drunk when I decided that, is the only explanation... not sure what I was thinking...

 To register a rule, we have to use the `accessControlRegistry` like this: